Anant-mishra1729/web-search/README.md

 # web-search plugin
 **This is a standalone plugin for zsh with no need of installing Oh-my-zsh**

-The code of plugin belongs to ohmyzsh, I have copied the code from the functions.zsh and web-search.plugin.zsh to make this plugin work without any need of installing Oh-my-zsh!

 Open your `~/.zshrc` file and add this line `source < Path where web-search.plugin.zsh file is located >`

 For example